rock-core/rock-and-syskit/source/basics/constant_generator.html.md

 ![Datatype of the cartesian command](media/arm_cartesian_control_wdls_dataflow.svg){: .fullwidth}

 The type name is `/base/samples/RigidBodyState`.
-This type has been defined when components have been created, which is something we will see [when we learn about creating components](../writing_components/types.html).
-You can have an overview of the types available in a Rock system by starting the `rock-browse` tool.
+Types like this one are defined when implementing components, which is something we will see [later](../writing_components/types.html).
+You can have an overview of the types already available in your Rock workspace by starting the `rock-browse` tool.

 `bundles/common_models` provides `Compositions::ConstantGenerator`, a generic